The events taking place across the pond have certainly dominated the news this past week, so here’s a few snippets of news you might have missed:

 Survey on impact of Covid-19 on charity sector

 Pro Bono Economics are asking charities to respond to their short survey to understand how the charity sector has been impacted by Covid-19 over the winter period.
-You can find the survey here (it only takes one minute to complete!)

 Free school meal parcels labelled ‘inadequate’